Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 "Efforts to mandate intelligent design are misguided, but efforts to shut down discussion of a scientific idea through harassment and judicial decrees hurt democratic pluralism.
 The more Darwinists resort to censorship and persecution, the clearer it will become that they are championing dogmatism, not science."

-The problem is that many scientists take this methodological tool as ontological reality.
+The problem is that many scientists take this methodological tool as an ontological reality.
 That is unscientific!
 By definition, the scientist, speaking as a scientist, has to remain silent on matters beyond the natural world (i.e., intelligent design, God, etc.)

 ID backers are right to be angry about being dismissed as stealth religious fanatics.
 Based on evidence from science and reason, ID is a reasonable conclusion.
 It just isn't a testable one in the scientific sense of theories.
 On the other hand, scientists have a right to be angry about mandates to teach non-scientific ideas as science.

-I don't think most people on any side of these issues are really even trying to listen to what others are saying.
+I don't think most people on any side of these issues are even trying to listen to what others are saying.
 This is about overreaching ideologies.
 Such are the days we live in.

-Posted at 09:34 AM in Evolution | Permalink | Comments (0) | TrackBack (0)
+Posted at 09:34 AM in Evolution, Public Policy, Religion, Science | Permalink | Comments (0)

-Denis Hancock of the Reformed-Angler sent me a link to an article, Belief in the Balance, in the Columbia Missouri Tribune.
+Denis Hancock of the Reformed-Angler sent me a link to Belief in the Balance, an article in the Columbia Missouri Tribune.
 I thought the article made some helpful distinctions.
 I especially like this quote:

 "It's not that science refutes religion," Miller said.
 "It's that science looks for natural answers to questions, and if you say, 'Well, we have a tailbone just because our designer put it there,' then you can't make any predictions based on that.
 You can't explain it.
 And there's no way to test for that designer."